James Marcia: Identity status shifts

-Throughout the lifecycle identity status, shifts will occur.
+Throughout the life cycle identity status, shifts will occur.
 When identity status change occurs (in late adolescence and young adulthood) the change is more than twice as likely to be progressive as opposed to regressive.
 Longitudinally status change is most often a transition from moratorium to identity achievement.

 Transitions are often inspired by disequilibrium in identity.
 Marcia outlines how status change occurs as it relates to disequilibrium.
 Identity crisis comes in the form of later adult life cycle stages and various life events.
 Depending on the individual, particular life events such as the death of a loved one, job loss, moving, etc. may cause disequilibrium.
 However, this is only true when an individual has constructed some form of identity.
 Diffusions are stagnant.
 They have not made an effort to construct an identity and therefore have no identity to reform.
 In the case of foreclosures, many will choose to live in an environment that is similar to their childhood experiences so that they may remain unchanged.
 When disequilibrium occurs in the life of foreclosures, the effects may be especially devastating.

 When disequilibrium occurs a period of re-construction begins.
 These periods of re-construction are called the moratorium-achievement-moratorium-achievement (MAMA) cycles.
 In each person's life, there are a minimum of three MAMA cycles, corresponding with the three remaining psychosocial stages.
 During re-construction, a person may regress to an earlier identity status.
 It is crucial that old constructs fall so that new ones that are more encompassing of the person's identity may be constructed.
-In the re-construction process, there is still continuity with the previous identity, however, the newer construction is broadened to include new life experiences and commitments.
+In the re-construction process, there is still continuity with previous identity, however, the newer construction is broadened to include new life experiences and commitments.

 Applicability and criticism

 While Marcia primarily focused on the late adolescent years, his theory is applicable in later adulthood, when identity crises may reoccur.
 One study, exploring correlations between the identity statuses of Marcia's model and social behaviors, focused on young adults ranging in age from 19 to 35.
 People's identity status is not specifically limited to an age group.
 Individuals may explore elements tied to their identities throughout life, such as faith, ideology, and occupational preference to name a few.

 Using Marcia's semi-structured interview approach enables research to be flexibly adapted to different cultures.
 There has been a good deal of cross-cultural validation of the Identity Statuses.

-Critical research has suggested however that '(a) The four statuses do not operate in a developmental sequence...(b) conscious exploration is not required for and often does not occur in identity achievement, and (c) numerous studies conducted in support of the statuses focus less on developmental issues and more on classification issues (Cote 2006)'.
+However, some research has suggested that the four statuses do not operate in a developmental sequence.
+It has been further criticized that conscious exploration is not required for and often does not occur in identity achievement.
+Additionally, numerous studies conducted in support of the statuses seem to focus less on developmental issues and more on classification issues (Cote 2006)'.